Bortiz25/pet-store-website/README.md

 ## MongoDB
 ### Database Management

-After recieveing an invitation with access to the database, navigate to view all database deployments.
+After recieveing an invitation with access to the database, create an account then navigate to view all database deployments.
 Click on the "Cluster0" hyperlink then click on the collections tab.
-The database is named "Website" and it contains two collections.
+The database is named "Website" and it contains three collections.
+The three collections are named 'product', 'audits', and 'users'.

+A collection is like a table in SQL and a document is similar to a row in an SQL table.

 ### 'products' collection schema

-The "product" collection stores product documents in JSON format.
-Each product document has a unique object ID that is autimatically created each time you create a new document.
-The "productTag" field is an array of strings used for filtering products and "img" is a url to the product image.
-The "category" field for a product is either "Bird" or "Ferret".
-Products for both animals have "Both" as their category value.
 {
 "_id": ObjectId,
 "productName": String,